In the News

 While preparing for their professional careers, students also perform a vital public service to the community by providing access to justice for individuals who need, but cannot afford, legal representation.

 During the pandemic, Civil Practice Clinic students represented clients both in-person and virtually, and helped them to overcome technological barriers.

 Students preserved housing stability for low-income tenants by defeating eviction actions in Municipal Court and the Fair Housing Commission, avoided costly judgments against clients in successful consumer debt litigation, and secured legal title to homes in quiet title litigation for senior citizens and veterans.

 The Civil Practice Clinic helped clients to obtain tens of thousands of dollars in rental assistance, stimulus benefits, and tangled title funds, as well as to collect on judgments for unpaid wages and consumer violations.

 This past year, the Civil Practice Clinic also received a favorable outcome for a low-income client with disabling conditions in a longstanding effort to prove eligibility for SSI benefits.
 Students appealed the client’s case multiple times, including to federal district court.
 In 2020, the case was remanded for a new hearing before an Administrative Law Judge at the Social Security Administration (SSA).
 In Spring 2021, Civil Practice Clinic students received a favorable decision awarding the client retroactive life-sustaining benefits.

-The entrance to our office is close to the corner of 34th and Sansom Street on Sansom, located directly across from Baby Blues BBQ and Penn Book Center (purple awning).
+The entrance to our office is on Sansom Street, near the corner of 34th and Sansom Street.
+Please see photo below.
 Go down the five steps and ring the doorbell.